Yeh Dillagi

-Yeh Dillagi is a 1994 Indian Hindi-language romantic comedy film directed by Naresh Malhotra and produced by Yash Chopra under the Yash Raj Films banner.
-An adaptation of the 1954 American film Sabrina, which in turn was based on Samuel A. Taylor's play Sabrina Fair, the film stars Akshay Kumar, Saif Ali Khan, and Kajol.
-The narrative centers on two affluent brothers who fall in love with Sapna, the daughter of their family’s chauffeur, who rises to fame as a successful fashion model.
+Yeh Dillagi is a 1994 Indian Hindi-language romantic comedy film directed by Naresh Malhotra and produced by Uday Chopra.
+Based on the 1954 American film Sabrina (itself based on Samuel A. Taylor's 1953 play Sabrina Fair), its story revolves on two brothers (Akshay Kumar and Saif Ali Khan) who both fall in love with their family driver's daughter, Sapna (Kajol), a successful model.